seventt/seventt.github.io/_posts/2021-01-27-pretraining-model-in-nlp.markdown

 </div>

 The process of continual pre-training contains two steps.

-Firstly, We continually construct unsupervised pre-training tasks with big data and prior knowledge involved.
+- Firstly, we continually construct unsupervised pre-training tasks with big data and prior knowledge involved.
 There are different kinds of pre-training tasks including **word-aware, structure-aware and semantic-aware tasks**.
 **7** pre-training tasks belonging to different kinds are constructed in the ERNIE 2.0 model.